 Can you file a mechanics lien without a preliminary notice in California?

 You cannot file a mechanic’s lien without a preliminary notice in California.
-In California, those looking to file a mechanic’s lien need to serve a preliminary 20-day notice in order to preserve their right to file a lien in the future.
+In California, those looking to file a mechanic’s lien must serve a preliminary 20-day notice to preserve their right to file a lien.